jaynewey/charm-icons/README.md

 ### Demo / Preview

-A proper site with search, filter etc. is in the works.
-For now, you can take a look at the icons on [CodePen](https://codepen.io/jaynewey/full/LYROoGJ) or below:
+You can take a look at the icons on [CodePen](https://codepen.io/jaynewey/full/LYROoGJ) or have a quick look below:

 <div align="center">